4 Putting a directory on the map

 )

-.Names = "geolocations")
+),.Names = "geolocations")

 # retrieve nearest postcode to each coordinate

-postcodes <- bulk_reverse_geocoding(geolocations_list)
+<- bulk_reverse_geocoding(geolocations_list)

-names(postcodes) <- geo_data$Publication
+postcodes names(postcodes) <- geo_data$Publication

 # function to extract variables of interest

-extract_bulk_geo_variable <- function(x) {
+<- function(x) {

-bulk_results <- lapply(postcodes, `[[`, "result")
+extract_bulk_geo_variable <- lapply(postcodes, `[[`, "result")

-sapply(unlist(bulk_results, recursive = FALSE), `[[`, x)
+bulk_results sapply(unlist(bulk_results, recursive = FALSE), `[[`, x)

 }